delliganesh2409/M2_Speed_control_of_DC_motor/4_TestCases/README.md

-# The Test plan of this project is:
+# The Test plan of this project is

 * To know the importnace of the project.
 * To know the work in specific conditions.